evanrosa/pipe_demo/README.md

 ## Why This Project?

-Even though the original job posting is no longer available, this project remains a testament to my skills in building modern data architectures, handling streaming data, and creating effective data visualizations.
+I was inspired by [Pipe.com](https://pipe.com/) and this project is a testament to my skills in building modern data architectures, handling streaming data, and creating effective data visualizations.
 It demonstrates a practical, hands-on approach to solving real business problems, and is a valuable portfolio piece to show to potential employers.

 ### CMDs Noted: